 Divorce costs in Ontario rise with the refusal to negotiate.
 If you want to keep divorce costs down, negotiate in good faith.
 The more that you can resolve without the need of a Judge, the cheaper your divorce will be.

-Contact Hearty Law with any questions on your divorce and what good faith means in your case.
+Contact Hearty Law with any questions on your divorce, divorce costs and what good faith means in your case.
 Hearty Law provides legal services on divorce, custody, access, child support, spousal support, division of property and any other family law financial matter.